Adopted by the CAA Board of Directors on April 16, 1977; revised on October 12, 1991, and October 26, 2008.

 In the case of MFA programs that are more interdisciplinary in nature, it is essential that programs develop facilities that are strategically constructed and situated in order to encourage collaboration and exchange among areas.
 Such facilities may simply be spaces dedicated to cross-disciplinary exchange or may include resources including digital-technology labs and print centers.

-MFA programs, whether traditional or considered newer media, should be offered only in those areas that are fully and adequately equipped with a reasonably full range of available technology and satisfactory working spaces for the students..
-Specialized equipment, tools, spaces, computers, design software, and peripherals are absolutely essential for students in both traditional and digital-media areas.
+MFA programs, whether traditional or focused on newer media, should be offered only in those areas that are fully and adequately equipped with a reasonably full range of available technology and satisfactory working spaces for the students..
+Specialized equipment, tools, spaces, computers, design software, and peripherals are absolutely essential for students working with both traditional and digital media.
 Appropriate access to traditional studios, tools, and equipment are important in order to educate MFA students about the best practices of a particular area, especially in terms of safety and the elimination of potentially hazardous materials or processes.

-For the majority of students, private studios are necessities, They should not be so private or segregated as to prevent healthy contact and interchange.
+For the majority of students, a private studio is a necessity.
+However, the studio should not be so private or segregated as to prevent healthy contact and interchange.
 Independent studios should be supplemented by readily available access to all shops, labs, and general studios.
 In institutions that do not provide private studios for graduate students, students must have access to a private communal space set aside for their specific needs as a community.

 No MFA program can exist without adequate visual and image resources, libraries, museums, and exhibition opportunities.
 The need for access to resources at all hours, within reason, is clear.
 Students must have continuous contact with works of visual cultures, both past and present.